1837 Massachusetts gubernatorial election: Campaign

-The campaign was dominated by the Panic of 1837, which was blamed on President Martin Van Buren and erased much of the gains made by the Democratic Party in the decade prior.
-Van Buren's call for a system of independent treasuries was unpopular in the state.

-Francis Baylies and Richard Fletcher also took active part in the Whig campaign, attacking former President Andrew Jackson and President Van Buren for causing the panic with their attacks on the national bank.
+The campaign was dominated by the Panic of 1837, which was blamed on Martin Van Buren.
+Van Buren's call for a system of independent treasuries to manage the American money supply was unpopular in the state and rapidly erased political gains made by the Democratic Party in Massachusetts during the presidency of Andrew Jackson.
+Francis Baylies and Richard Fletcher also took active part in the Whig campaign, attacking Jackson and Van Buren for causing the panic through their political struggle against national banking.

 Morton declined to take any active role in the campaign.
-Nonetheless, the Whig Atlas assailed him as a "political" judge and called for his impeachment and removal from the bench.
-Democrats countered the Whig campaign by linking the Boston banking interests and Governor Everett to Masonic influence.
+Nonetheless, the Boston Atlas, the primary Whig newspaper and campaign vehicle, assailed him as a "political" judge and called for his impeachment and removal from the bench.
+Democrats countered the Whig campaign by linking Boston banking interests and Everett to Freemasonry, which had been a major political issue during the Jackson presidency.

 On November 11, Whigs held a rally at Faneuil Hall with national leaders including Daniel Webster, John Bell, William J. Graves, Joseph R. Underwood and Ogden Hoffman.

-This was also among the first elections in Massachusetts to feature slavery as an issue.
-Late in the campaign, William Ellery Channing joined the anti-slavery cause with an epistle against the annexation of Texas, arguing that it was a theft of Mexican territory, an extension of the slave system, and risked angering Great Britain by threatening their position in the Caribbean.
-He appealed to Henry Clay and Governor Everett to abandon pro-business orientation toward the plantation system.
-Morton, by contrast, had been among the most anti-slavery members of the Democratic Party.
-Benjamin F. Hallett of the Advocate soon thereafter published a review of Everett's 1826 declaration in favor of the slave system and contrasted it to Morton's 1827 declaration in opposition to slavery.
+For the first time in Massachusetts history, the state's connection to the plantation economy and slavery were a major issue.
+Late in the campaign, William Ellery Channing joined the anti-slavery cause with an epistle against Texan independence, arguing that it was a theft of Mexican territory, an extension of the slave system, and risked angering Great Britain by threatening its position in the Caribbean.
+Channing appealed to Henry Clay and Everett to abandon the Whigs' pro-business orientation and toleration of the plantation system.
+Morton, by contrast, was among the most anti-slavery members of the Democratic Party.
+Benjamin F. Hallett of the Advocate soon thereafter published a review contrasting Everett's 1826 declaration in favor of the slave system and to Morton's 1827 declaration in opposition to slavery.